Water-Melon/Melang/README.md

-Melang is a script Language of step-sharing scheduling coroutine in single thread or multi-thread.
+Melang is a script Language of time-sharing scheduling coroutine in single thread or multi-thread.
 It is only support on UNIX/Linux.